You are here

 Stat 214: Elementary Statistics

-Text: Essential Statistics, 3rd ed., William Navidi and Barry Monk, McGraw-Hill, 2022.
+Text: Essential Statistics, 3rd ed.
+William Navidi and Barry Monk, McGraw-Hill, 2022.

-Prerequisites: A minimum ACT math score of 25 or SAT math score of 590 or credit in MTHS 102 and MTHS 102S, MATH 102, MATH 103 and MATH 104, MTHS 105 and MTHS 105S, MATH 105, MTHS 109 and MTHS 109S, MATH 109, MATH 143, MATH 270 or MATH 272.
+Prerequisites: A minimum ACT math score of 25, SAT math score of 590, credit in MTHS 102 and MTHS 102S, MATH 102, MATH 103 and MATH 104, MTHS 105 and MTHS 105S, MATH 105, MTHS 109 and MTHS 109S, MATH 109, MATH 143, MATH 270, or MATH 272.

 ALEKS and a TI-83 series or TI-84 series graphing calculator are required.